Lamas, Norfolk

-Lamas (also spelled Lammas) is a village in the English county of Norfolk, within the civil parish of Buxton with Lamas.

-Lamas is located 4.5 mi south-east of Aylsham and 9.8 mi north of Norwich, along the River Bure.
+Lamas (also spelled Lammas) is a village in Norfolk, England.
+It lies within the civil parish of Buxton with Lamas.
+Lamas is located 4.5 mi south-east of Aylsham and 9.8 mi north of Norwich, beside the river Bure.

 History

 Lamas' name is of Anglo-Saxon origin and derives from the Old English for loam marsh.

-In the Domesday Book, Lamas is listed as a settlement of 3 households in the hundred of South Erpingham.
+In the Domesday Book, Lamas is listed as a settlement of three households in the hundred of South Erpingham.
 In 1086, the village was part of the East Anglian estates of Ralph Beaufour.

-Old Lamas Hall was built in the Sixteenth Century and is still a private residence, being recently renovated.
+Old Lamas Hall was built in the 16th century and is still a private residence, being recently renovated.

-Lamas Hall, a separate building, was built in the late-Seventeenth Century and was expanded in the Nineteenth Century.
+Lamas Hall, a separate building, was built in the 17th century and was expanded in the 19th century.